neurodata/ndod/maca/packages/dlod/README.md

 # Caffe-based Cell Detection Experiment

 This module includes code and models which together provide a procedure for identifying structures in neural image data.
 In particular, we focus on dense (i.e. per-pixel) classification problems where the goal is to discriminate between cell body pixels and non-cell body pixels.
-Our approach is based on [this paper](http://papers.nips.cc/paper/4741-deep-neural-networks-segment-neuronal-membranes-in-electron-microscopy-images) where convolutional neural networks (CNNs) are applied in a sliding window manner to classify individual pixels.
+Our approach is based on [this paper](http://papers.nips.cc/paper/4741-deep-neural-networks-segment-neuronal-membranes-in-electron-microscopy-images) where convolutional neural networks (CNNs) are applied in a sliding window manner to segment electron microscopy (EM) images.

 ## Prerequisites